hzlmn/diy-async-web-framework/README.md

 ```

 ## Sample application
-Now when we have our toolkit ready, let's try to complete our previous sample application with middlewares, lifecycle hooks and exceptions that we just added.
+Now when we have our toolkit ready, let's try to complete our previous sample application lifecycle hooks and exceptions that we just added.

 `app.py`
 ```python